univention/univention-portal/docs/containerization/409-concept.md

 Compare the following implementation Issues:

-- univention/components/univention-portal#546
+- univention/components/univention-portal#546 - Backend
-- univention/components/univention-portal#547
+- univention/components/univention-portal#547 - Frontend
-- univention/components/univention-portal#548
+- univention/components/univention-portal#548 - Test suite
+- TODO: add an issue regarding the notification API as stretch goal

 Regarding the SouvAP integration environment and Kubernetes integration we want to meet the following state: